 The overall aim of the network is to create a supportive environment where emerging researchers from across Scotland can come together to share and discuss research ideas, experiences and issues.

-The network plans to organise a series of seminars and workshops, which will be advertised through the SERA website and our Twitter handle @SERAemerge
+The network organises a series of seminars and workshops, which will be advertised through the SERA website and our Twitter handle @SERAemerge

 If you want to be involved, please contact the network co-convenors, Anna Beck and Stella Mouroutsou using the details below.